When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 As a guide, the binocular limit for stars and planets according to their brightness expressed as apparent magnitude is +9.
 I’ve compiled a list of sky objects against their apparent magnitude to give you an idea of what you could reasonably see with astronomy binoculars.
 Knowing the best time to stargaze will help you get the most out of your experience.

-planet-apparent-magnitude, stars seen with binoculars list, apparent magnitude of stars list showing.
+planet-apparent-magnitude, include stars that are celestial objects you can target with binoculars list, apparent magnitude of stars list showing.

 *mean magnitude from Earth